 - Clean only if necessary

-- Always use cold warm water with no soap.
-Hot water and soap will extract the wax.
+- Always use ONLY cold water without soap.
+Warm water and soap will pull the wax out of the cotton.

 - Do not rub clean.

-- Avoid keeping in direct sunlight / any direct heat source for too long.
+- Avoid the hat being in direct sunlight or laying prolonged at any type of heat source.
 This will melt the wax.

 - Re-wax the cap once or twice a year.